puppeteer/puppeteer/docs/api/puppeteer.elementhandle.waitforselector.md

 # ElementHandle.waitForSelector() method

-Wait for the `selector` to appear within the element.
-If at the moment of calling the method the `selector` already exists, the method will return immediately.
-If the `selector` doesn't appear after the `timeout` milliseconds of waiting, the function will throw.
+Wait for an element matching the given selector to appear in the current element.

-This method does not work across navigations or if the element is detached from DOM.
+Unlike [Frame.waitForSelector()](./puppeteer.frame.waitforselector.md), this method does not work across navigations or if the element is detached from DOM.

 **Signature:**